 2 medium-sized beetroots

 1 1/2 cups Homemade Cashew Milk

 4 oz Earth Balance vegan butter (or coconut oil), softened

 pinch of sea salt

 Preheat oven to 350°F. Scrub beets.
 Cut into 1" cubes.
 Steam for 20 minutes until soft.

 Add the vinegar to the cashew milk to let curdle.
 Set aside.

 Grease the sides of two 8-inch cake tins and line the bottom with parchment paper.

-Beat the sugar and Earth Balance until well combined.
+Beat the sugar and butter or oil until combined.
 Add the beet puree, almond milk, and vanilla.
 Gradually beat in the dry ingredients until well combined.